Pre-Columbian era: Norte Chico civilization

-On the north-central coast of present-day Peru, Norte Chico or Caral (as known in Peru) was a civilization that emerged around 3000 BCE (contemporary with urbanism's rise in Mesopotamia).
-It had a cluster of large-scale urban settlements of which the Sacred City of Caral, in the Supe valley, is one of the largest and best studied site.
-The civilization had no knowledge of machinery or pottery but still managed to develop trade, especially cotton and dehydrated fish.
+On the north-central coast of present-day Peru, Norte Chico or Caral-Supe (as known in Peru) was a civilization that emerged around 3200 BCE (contemporary with urbanism's rise in Mesopotamia).
+It had a cluster of large-scale urban settlements of which the Sacred City of Caral, in the Supe Valley, is one of the largest and best-studied sites.
+The civilization did not know machinery or pottery but still managed to develop trade, especially cotton and dehydrated fish.
 It was a hierarchical society that managed its ecosystems and had intercultural exchange.
 Its economy was heavily dependent on agriculture and fishing on the nearby coast.
-It is considered one of the cradles of civilization in the world and Caral is the oldest known civilization in the Americas.
+It is considered one of the cradles of civilization in the world and Caral-Supe is the oldest known civilization in the Americas.

 Valdivia culture

 The Valdivia culture was concentrated on the coast of Ecuador.
 Their existence was recently discovered by archeological findings.
 Their culture is among the oldest found in the Americas, spanning from 3500 to 1800 BCE.
 The Valdivia lived in a community of houses built in a circle or oval around a central plaza.
 They were sedentary people who lived off farming and fishing, though occasionally they hunted for deer.
 From the remains that have been found, scholars have determined that Valdivians cultivated maize, kidney beans, squash, cassava, chili peppers, and cotton plants, the last of which was used to make clothing.
 Valdivian pottery initially was rough and practical, but it became showy, delicate, and big over time.
-They generally used red and gray colors; and the polished dark red pottery is characteristic of the Valdivia period.
+They generally used red and gray colors, and the polished dark red pottery is characteristic of the Valdivia period.
 In its ceramics and stone works, the Valdivia culture shows a progression from the most simple to much more complicated works.